 - a.
-Felony criminal proceedings (including preliminary hearings, other pretrial motions, and court or jury trials, and contempt proceedings), - b.
-Juvenile proceedings, including adoptions arising out or a juvenile case, - c.
-Family Law proceedings Lanterman-Petris Short (LPS) conservatorship proceedings, - d.
-Civil commitments, - d.e.
-Any court proceeding when ordered by the court; and - e.f.
-Any other proceeding when a party requests a court reporter in accordance with local rule $1.2\underline{65}$ .
+Felony criminal proceedings (including preliminary hearings, other pretrial motions, and court or jury trials), - b.
+Juvenile proceedings, c.
+Lanterman-Petris-Short (LPS) Act Conservatorship TrialsFamily Law proceedings, d.
+Any other proceeding when a party requests a court reporter in accordance with local rule 1.25.